 Internal SDG initiatives at UiB

-SDG Bergen is one of a broad range of SDG-related initiatives at the University of Bergen (UiB).
-We have collected a selection of the various initiatives found at the university.
+SDG Bergen is one of a broad range of SDG-related initiatives and activities at the University of Bergen (UiB).
+We have collected a selection of the various initiatives and activities found at the university.
+Further suggestions can be directed to SDG Bergen.

-For current updates, follow us on Twitter: @SDGbergen
+For current updates, follow SDG Bergen on Twitter: @SDGbergen

 The UNESCO Chair at UiB